BonsonW/slorado/docs/pawsey.md

 ```

 This is the actual script you will be running to launch the array job.
 You can copy this into a file called `slorado_arr_launch.sh` and run it like: `./slorado_arr_launch.sh`.
-Remember to edit the parameters in the top section to suit you job.
+Remember to edit the parameters in the top section to suit your job.
 ```
 #!/bin/bash --login